Home » Articles » Uncategorized » What Are The Different Car Title Types?

 When a title is issued to an owner with no lien specified the title is clear.

-When a vehicle incurs some type of loss event such as major damage, theft, or repair, the title may be designated as a salvage title.
-The decision to place a title in salvage status is normally made by the insurance company who pays a claim on the vehicle.
-In some states there are statutory regulations which require an insurer to brand a vehicle with a salvage title.
-An example may be that a vehicle incurred damage more than 60% of its value.
+When a vehicle incurs some type of loss events such as major damage, theft, or repair, the title may be designated as a salvage title.
+The decision to place a title in salvage status is normally made by the insurance company that pays a claim on the vehicle.
+In some states, there are statutory regulations that require an insurer to brand a vehicle with a salvage title.
+An example may be that a vehicle incurred damage that is more than 60% of its value.
 However, an insurance company can decide to place a salvage title brand on any vehicle it decides to, even if there is little or no damage.
 A salvage title, junk title, rebuilt title, or certificate of destruction are almost always permanent brands on the title which cannot be removed.
-In rare cases a very complex and expensive process of reconstructing the vehicle and inspection may upgrade a branded title status, but it typically involves more expense than the vehicle is worth.
+In rare cases, a very complex and expensive process of reconstructing the vehicle and inspection may upgrade a branded title status, but it typically involves more expense than the vehicle is worth.

-Obtaining a vehicle title when there is serious deficiency in the ownership documentation can sometimes be done using a bonded title.
-In this process a security bond is purchased equalling the amount of the value of the vehicle.
+Obtaining a vehicle title when there is a serious deficiency in the ownership documentation can sometimes be done using a bonded title.
+In this process, a security bond is purchased equalling the amount of the value of the vehicle.
 This bond covers any future claims in the event that a valid claim to the vehicle comes forward in the future.
 The bond is used to pay to remove the claim of ownership or lien.
-The bonded title will have “Bonded” stamp in it for a period of 3 to 5 years.
-In many cases the bonded title is more expensive than other title recovery options, but may be a last resort when other methods are not possible.
+The bonded title will have a “Bonded” stamp on it for a period of 3 to 5 years.
+In many cases, the bonded title is more expensive than other title recovery options but may be the last resort when other methods are not possible.
 Contact us to determine if a bonded title or other option is most beneficial.

-A vehicle which has been substantially rebuilt may have a reconstructed title brand issued by an insurance company, body shop, collision center, or licensed rebuilder.
-A vehicle with a reconstructed title can normally be registered for road use, but may have an inspection requirement to verify it is road worthy.
+A vehicle that has been substantially rebuilt may have a reconstructed title brand issued by an insurance company, body shop, collision center, or licensed rebuilder.
+A vehicle with a reconstructed title can normally be registered for road use but may have an inspection requirement to verify it is roadworthy.

 A title may be issued under an affidavit in lieu of other missing documentation.

-A parts only designation is typically found on a bill of sale or transfer form, not on a title.
-However, if a parts only bill of sale is submitted for vehicle title processing, the title may be issued with a salvage brand or other cloud on title.
+A parts-only designation is typically found on a bill of sale or transfer form, not on a title.
+However, if a parts-only bill of sale is submitted for vehicle title processing, the title may be issued with a salvage brand or other cloud on the title.

 Many state DMV title systems are issuing electronic or paperless titles.
 If you need an actual title document those can often be obtained for transfer or loan processing.

-A vehicle with a lien or title loan may have a title issued directly to the lienholder.
-The purchaser will be listed as the owner, but the title will list the lender as lien holder, and the lender will retain possession of the title.
+A vehicle with a lien title or title loan may have a title issued directly to the lienholder.
+The purchaser will be listed as the owner, but the title will list the lender as the lienholder, and the lender will retain possession of the title.